langchain-ai/opengpts/README.md

 ## Quickstart with Docker

 This project supports a Docker-based setup, streamlining installation and execution.
-It automatically builds images for the frontend and backend and sets up Postgres using docker-compose.
+It automatically builds images for the frontend and backend and sets up either SQLite or Postgres using docker-compose.

 1. **Prerequisites:**